-It removes the resources matching that type, as well as all resources below that type.

-However, the seed resource is not removed from view, even if it is of a type selected for removal.
+- Exclude removes the resources matching that type, as well as all resources below that type.
+However, the seed resource is not removed from view, even if it is of a type selected for removal. - Include displays the selected types in the topology.